 I wish to submit this self-nomination for the Faculty Researcher Award.
 I am enclosing this nomination letter, three letters of support, and a current CV.

 As a consulting statistician, my research efforts are largely in support of other researchers.
-In the past five years, I do have one grant where I am the principal investigator, but on the remaining grants, I am typically playing a small but still important role, typically supported at 10% effort or less.
+In the past five years (January 2017 through December 2021), I do have one grant where I am the principal investigator, but on the remaining grants, I am typically playing a small but still important role, typically supported at 10% effort or less.
 Likewise, in most of my publications, I am more often a co-author rather than the lead author.
 I don’t mind playing second fiddle in these settings; my best work is often that done in the service of others.

 I assist with details like data management, sample size justification, and documentation of research methods.
 These make no direct contribution to the practice of medicine, but are still vital components of any grant or publication.
 As such, my efforts are largely behind the scenes.
 My job, I tell people, is to make smart people smarter.